 By Azin Abedian • September 15, 2016•Writers in Residence, Careers, Legal Academia, Law School, Other Law School Issues, Issues, Balancing Private and Professional Life

 It’s the first day of law school.
-We take our seats sharply at 8:45 am to partake in our first ever law school lecture.
+We take our seats promptly at 8:45 am to partake in our first ever law school lecture.
 Contracts.
-With stadium seating and an established and intimidating Professor wearing a three-piece suit standing before us, we await what would likely be a profound and mind-altering lecture of the law.
-All the meanwhile, all I could think was...please don’t call on me.
+With stadium seating and an established, intimidating Professor wearing a three-piece suit standing before us, we await what would likely be a profound and mind-altering lecture of the law.
+All the meanwhile, all I could think was..."please don’t call on me".
 Silence erupts as class begins.
-In a loud, strong, deep, booming voice we hear "Ms. Hailey Hardwick, please rise and give the class the case holdings for Hadley v Baxendale, including the issue, rule, and court analysis".
+In a loud, strong, booming voice we hear "Ms. Hailey Hardwick, please rise and give the class the case holdings for Hadley v Baxendale, including the issue, rule, and court analysis".
 Dumbfounded by the question at hand, Hailey, my now friend of 8 years, but at the time my new acquaintance, shot up out of her seat.
 With a trembling voice, Hailey stood up and presented the information that was called upon.
-This was my first earth shattering experience of being so-called "1L".
+This was my first earth shattering-experience of being so-called "1L".

-For 3 years thereafter, my classmates and I endured the well- known, nerve-wrecking teaching method, best known as the Socratic Method.
-At all class times, we were expected to be prepared to be called upon at random and take opposing positions of a case and argue them, to answer legal questions and have our positions be challenged, or to explain the legal analysis of a case and how we agreed or disagreed with the presented positions.
+For three years thereafter, my classmates and I endured the infamous, nerve-wrecking teaching method, best known as the Socratic Method.
+At all class times, we were expected to be prepared to be called upon at random and take opposing positions of a case and argue them.
+We were expected to answer legal questions and have our positions be challenged, or to explain the legal analysis of a case and how we agreed or disagreed with the presented positions.
 They were training us to think sharply, on our feet, and to state our legal conclusions with poise and confidence, all the meanwhile maintaining the highest level of professionalism.
 We were being trained to be lawyers.

 Surprisingly enough, law schools are not backing down or altering the long-held teaching method, but have taken a new stance on combating some of the pressures that law students face.
 Law schools around the country, are adopting wellness resource departments and are offering courses such as Contemplative Lawyering and Mindful Meditation.
 These practices are training students on how to take 10 minutes, breathe, and refocus their energy and mind.
 The practice generally begins in a quiet space, seated, either on the floor or in a chair.
 Once seated in a comfortable position, the practice instructs you to close your eyes and complete a full body scan.
 The body scan involves conducting a thorough external and internal evaluation from head to toe.
 It suggests the student focus on areas where you may be carrying stress or muscle tightness in the body, acknowledging it, and releasing it.
 It is the practice of taking a bird’s eye view of your mind and body and being aware of the state of your being.
 The mindfulness meditation practice speaks to a balanced life and a quiet space in the mind.